Last updated: May 5, 2023

 An ACH dispute code is created when a payment is returned to the customer because the customer disputed the payment.

 An ACH dispute results in a chargeback for the business that processed the payment.
-Chargeback fees can start at $25 and go up from there.
+Chargeback fees can start at US$25 and go up from there.
 You can attempt to work with the customer on a resolution and potentially have the chargeback reversed.
 To help you identify what happened, look up the code you received for the dispute below.
 This will help you to narrow a resolution.

 ACH payments are run through the ACH network, which is overseen by the National Automated Clearinghouse Association (NACHA).
 NACHA has certain return levels that its customers must stay below to avoid having their account closed.
 The level for Unauthorized Debit Entries is 0.5 percent.
 This is down from 1.0 percent.
 NACHA believes that rates of return over 0.5 percent indicate problematic origination practices.

 The following is a list of ACH dispute codes, grouped by category.

 Administrative failure codes can be related to customers not typing in the right account number.
 On the customer ACH setup or payment form, include the account number field twice.
 The second field serves for verification, so that the customer didn't accidentally enter a typo.